rgrishman/ice/docs/iceman.md

  the ice.yml file, so that these entities will be available after Ice is closed and re-opened.
 Click *Export* to export all entity sets in the ice.yml file to Jet.

+  __Indexed relation arguments__

+A relation expresses a relationship between two arguments.
+If these arguments are of different types, there is no ambiguity in how they correspond to elements in a pattern.
+But there is an ambiguity if the two arguments are of the same type.
+Suppose we wanted to define a *child* relation in which the first argument is the parent and the second argument is the child.
+Consider four patterns expressing this relation:

+    PERSON 's son , PERSON
+    PERSON 's daughter , PERSON
+    PERSON 's father , PERSON
+    PERSON 's mother , PERSON

+In the first two patterns, the first instance of *PERSON* corresponds to the first argument of the relation;  in the third and fourth patterns it corresponds to the second argument.
+We can specify this by

+    PERSON(1) 's son , PERSON(2)
+    PERSON(1) 's daughter , PERSON(2)
+    PERSON(2) 's father , PERSON(1)
+    PERSON(2) 's mother , PERSON(1)

 ## ICECLI: The Command Line Interface

 ICE also provides a command line interface for actions that do not require human intervention.
 This can be called in the following command:

     icecli ACTION CORPUS [OPTIONS]

 ### The _addCorpus_ action

 This action adds a new corpus to the ICE system and preprocess it.
 It is a time-consuming action.